Amy Johnson: Aviation

-Johnson obtained the funds for her first aircraft from her father, who was always one of her strongest supporters, and Lord Wakefield.
-She purchased a secondhand de Havilland DH.60 Gipsy Moth G-AAAH and named it Jason after her father's business trade mark.
+Johnson got the money to buy her first aircraft from her father, who was always one of her strongest supporters, and Lord Wakefield.
+She bought a secondhand de Havilland DH.60 Gipsy Moth G-AAAH and named it Jason after her father's business trade mark.

-Johnson achieved worldwide recognition when, in 1930, she became the first woman to fly solo from England to Australia.
-Flying G-AAAH Jason, she left Croydon Airport, Surrey, on 5 May and landed at Darwin, Northern Territory on 24 May, 11,000 miles (18,000 km) later.
-Six days after, she damaged her aircraft while landing downwind at Brisbane airport and flew to Sydney with Captain Frank Follett while her plane was repaired.
+In 1930, Johnson achieved worldwide recognition when she became the first woman to fly solo from England to Australia.
+Flying Jason, she left Croydon Airport, Surrey, on 5 May and landed at Darwin, Northern Territory on 24 May, a distance of 11,000 miles (18,000 km).
+Six days after, she damaged her aircraft while landing downwind at Brisbane airport and flew to Sydney with Captain Frank Follett while the aircraft was repaired.
 Jason was later flown to Mascot, Sydney, by Captain Lester Brain.
 Jason is now on permanent display in the Flight Gallery of the Science Museum in London.

-She received the Harmon Trophy as well as a CBE in George V's 1930 Birthday Honours in recognition of this achievement, and was also honoured with the No. 1 civil pilot's licence under Australia's 1921 Air Navigation Regulations.
+She was awarded the Harmon Trophy and also the CBE in George V's 1930 Birthday Honours in recognition of this achievement, and was honoured with the No. 1 civil pilot's licence under Australia's 1921 Air Navigation Regulations.

-Johnson next obtained a de Havilland DH.80 Puss Moth G-AAZV which she named Jason II.
+Johnson next bought a de Havilland DH.80 Puss Moth G-AAZV which she named Jason II.
 In July 1931, she and co-pilot Jack Humphreys became the first people to fly from London to Moscow in one day, completing the 1760 mi journey in approximately 21 hours.
 From there, they continued across Siberia and on to Tokyo, setting a record time for Britain to Japan.

-In 1932, Johnson married Scottish pilot Jim Mollison, who had proposed to her during a flight together some eight hours after they had first met.
-In July 1932, Johnson set a solo record for the flight from London to Cape Town, South Africa in Puss Moth G-ACAB, named Desert Cloud, breaking her new husband's record.
+In 1932, Johnson married Scottish pilot Jim Mollison, who had proposed to her during a flight together eight hours after they had first met.
+In July 1932, Johnson set a solo record for a flight from London to Cape Town, South Africa in the Puss Moth G-ACAB Desert Cloud, breaking her new husband's record.
 De Havilland Co and Castrol Oil featured this flight in advertising campaigns.

-In July 1933, Johnson together with Mollison flew the G-ACCV, named Seafarer, a de Havilland DH.84 Dragon I, nonstop from Pendine Sands, South Wales, heading to Floyd Bennett Field in Brooklyn, New York.
-The aim was to take Seafarer to the starting point for the Mollisons' attempt at achieving a world record distance flying non-stop from New York to Baghdad.

-Running low on fuel and now flying in the dark of night, the pair made the decision to land short of New York.
-Spotting the lights of Bridgeport Municipal Airport (now Sikorsky Memorial Airport) in Stratford, Connecticut they circled it five times before crash landing some distance outside the field in a drainage ditch.
+In July 1933, Johnson and Mollison attempted to fly the de Havilland DH.84 Dragon I G-ACCV, named Seafarer, nonstop from Pendine Sands, South Wales, heading to Floyd Bennett Field in Brooklyn, New York.
+They hoped to then fly Seafarer to Baghdad in an attempt to gain the record for a non-stop long-distance flight.
+Running low on fuel and flying in the dark, the pair made the decision to land short of New York.
+Spotting the lights of Bridgeport Municipal Airport (now Sikorsky Memorial Airport in Stratford, Connecticut) they circled it five times before crash landing some distance outside the field in a drainage ditch.
 Both were thrown from the aircraft but suffered only cuts and gashes.
 After recuperating, the pair were feted by New York society and received a ticker tape parade down Wall Street.